Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Overview

-Every finite strategy of Presenter (not necessarily winning or deterministic) gives rise to an overlap game graph $G$ with meta-forest $M$ and representation $\mu$ such that the root-to-leaf paths in $M$ correspond to the intervals presented on the possible branches of the strategy.
+Every finite strategy of Presenter gives rise to an overlap game graph $G$ with meta-forest $M$ and representation $\mu$ such that the root-to-leaf paths in $M$ correspond to the intervals presented in the possible scenarios of the strategy.
 Specifically, each root $r$ of $M$ corresponds to an interval $\mu(r)$ that can be played in Presenter's first move, and each child of a vertex $x$ of $M$ corresponds to an interval that Presenter can play right after $\mu(x)$ at the position represented by $x$.
-Conversely, an overlap game graph $G$ with meta-forest $M$ and representation $\mu$ represents a non-deterministic strategy of Presenter, as follows.
-Presenter starts with an arbitrarily chosen root $r$ of $M$ presenting $\mu(r)$, and then, in each move from position $u$ in $M$, follows to an arbitrarily chosen child $v$ of $u$ and presents $\mu(v)$.
-Now, the crucial observation is that Painter has a strategy to use at most $k$ colors against the considered strategy of Presenter if and only if $\chi(G)\leq k$.
-The proof of Lemma \ref{lem:construction} constructs a strategy of Presenter forcing Painter to use at least $k$ colors by presenting $O(2^k)$ intervals, while the proof of Lemma \ref{lem:game-graph-coloring} essentially shows that each such strategy needs to have a double exponential number of branches.
+Conversely, an overlap game graph $G$ with meta-forest $M$ and representation $\mu$ can be interpreted as a non-deterministic strategy of Presenter, as follows.
+Presenter starts with an arbitrarily chosen root $r$ of $M$ presenting $\mu(r)$, and then, in each move from a position $u$ in $M$, follows to an arbitrarily chosen child $v$ of $u$ presenting $\mu(v)$.
+The key observation is that Algorithm has a strategy to use at most $k$ colors against such a strategy of Presenter if and only if $\chi(G)\leq k$.
+The proof of Lemma \ref{lem:construction} constructs a strategy of Presenter forcing Algorithm to use more than $k$ colors by presenting at most $2^k$ intervals, while the proof of Lemma \ref{lem:game-graph-coloring} essentially shows that every such strategy needs to have a double exponential number of scenarios.

 The presented ``on-line'' interpretation of overlap game graphs is exploited in the proof of Lemma \ref{lem:construction} presented in the next section.
-It may also provide a useful insight into our arguments in Section \ref{sec:game-graphs}, which are formulated using the static definition of an overlap game graph.
+It may also provide a useful insight into our arguments in Section \ref{sec:coloring}, which are formulated using the static definition of an overlap game graph.